Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Methodology

 \subsection{Data Collection}

 For our data collection, we use the YouTube Data API\footnote{\url{https://developers.google.com/youtube/v3/}}, which provides metadata of videos uploaded on YouTube.
 Unfortunately, YouTube does not provide an API for retrieving videos from YouTube Kids.
 We collect a set of seed videos using four different approaches.
 First, we use information from /r/ElsaGate, a subreddit dedicated to raising awareness about disturbing videos problem~\cite{elsagate2017Reddit}.
-Second, we use information from /r/fullcartoonsonyoutube\footnote{\url{https://www.reddit.com/r/fullcartoonsonyoutube/}}, a subreddit dedicated to listing cartoon videos available on YouTube.
+Second, we use information from /r/fullcartoonsonyoutube, a subreddit dedicated to listing cartoon videos available on YouTube.
 The other two approaches focus on obtaining a set of random and popular videos.

 Specifically: 1) we create a list of 64 keywords\footnote{\url{https://tinyurl.com/yxpf73j4}} by extracting n-grams from the title of videos posted on /r/ElsaGate.
 Subsequently, for each keyword, we obtain the first 30 videos as returned by YouTube's Data API search functionality.
 This approach resulted in the acquisition of 893 seed videos.
 Additionally, we create a list of 33 channels\footnote{\url{https://tinyurl.com/y5zhy4vt}}, which are mentioned by users on /r/ElsaGate because of publishing disturbing videos~\cite{theverge2017elsagate,elsagate2017Reddit}.
 Then, for each channel we collect all their videos, hence acquiring a set of 181 additional seed videos; 2) we create a list of 83 keywords\footnote{\url{https://tinyurl.com/y23xxl3c}} by extracting n-grams from the title of videos posted on /r/fullcartoonsonyoutube.
-Similar to the previous approach, for each keyword, we obtain the first 30 videos as returned by the YouTube's Data API search functionality, hence acquiring another 2,342 seed videos; 3) to obtain a random sample of videos, we use the Random YouTube API\footnote{\url{https://randomyoutube.net/api}}, which provides random YouTube video identifiers which we then download using the YouTube Data API.
+Similar to the previous approach, for each keyword, we obtain the first 30 videos as returned by the YouTube's Data API search functionality, hence acquiring another 2,342 seed videos; 3) to obtain a random sample of videos, we a REST API\footnote{\url{https://randomyoutube.net/api}} that provides random YouTube video identifiers which we then download using the YouTube Data API.
 This approach resulted in the acquisition of 8,391 seed random videos; and 4) we also collect the most popular videos in the USA, the UK, Russia, India, and Canada, between November 18 and November 21, 2018, hence acquiring another 500 seed videos.
-Table~\ref{tab:data_collection_example_keywords} shows some examples of the Elsagate-related and other child-related keywords used.

 Using these approaches, we collect 12,097 unique seed videos.
 However, this dataset is not big enough to study the idiosyncrasies of this problem.
 Therefore, to expand our dataset, for each seed video we iteratively collect the top 10 recommended videos associated with it, as returned by the YouTube Data API, for up to three hops within YouTube’s recommendation graph.
 We note that for each approach we use API keys generated from different accounts.
 Table~\ref{tab:dataset_details} summarizes the collected dataset.
 In total, our dataset comprises 12K seed videos and 844K videos that are recommended from the seed videos.
 Note, that there is a small overlap between the videos collected across the approaches, hence the number of total videos is slightly smaller than the sum of all videos for the four approaches.